Moffi-bit/Moffi-bit/README.md

-Interested in encryption methods, pathfinding algorithms, and game development/scripting.
+Interested in cryptography, visualization applications, and game development/scripting.

 Proficient in Java, and Python. <br>
 Experience with all C languages, Rust, R, Lua, HTML, CSS, JavaScript, PHP, OCaml, MIPS and Go. <br>